MS1997/Coursera-getting-and-cleaning-data-assignment/CodeBook.md

 # Code Book

-This code book summarizes the resulting data fields in `tidy.txt`.
+This code book gives details of the data fields in `tidy.txt`.

 ## Identifiers

-* `subject` - The ID of the test subject
+1. `subject` -  ID of the 30 volunteers who performed the activity.
+Its range is from 1 to 30.
-* `activity` - The type of activity performed when the corresponding measurements were taken
+2. `activity` - Activity type that the 30 volunteers who performed the activity.
+             It has 6 levels (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTIN, STANDING,LAYING)

 ## Measurements
+The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals timeAccelerometer a-XYZ and timeGyroscope-XYZ.
+These time domain signals were captured at a constant rate of 50 Hz.

 * `tBodyAccMeanX`
 * `tBodyAccMeanY`